Be an NCSS Leader!

 You must be a member of NCSS to serve on a committee, serving on one committee at any time.
 NCSS is committed to expanding participation of underrepresented groups.
 Beginning teachers, elementary teachers, and minorities are encouraged to apply.
 Appointments will be made by the House of Delegates in November and NCSS President-Elect in June for terms that will begin the following July 1.

 Attendance is expected at committee meetings occuring during the NCSS Annual Conference.
 If a member is unable to attend the Annual Conference, advance notice is expected.

 Committees also work on tasks between conferences on the Internet and through email.

 Appointment and Tenure

+Appointments are made in the spring and fall.
+NCSS members are limited to serving no more than six consecutive years on a committee.
 Full and active participation from all levels of education, all ethnic groups, and all geographic areas is encouraged.

 Ensures that documentation and artifacts relevant to NCSS history are secured in the NCSS archives.

 Reviews current archival holdings and makes assessments regarding the needs of the collection, and recommends policies and procedures that would ensure that relevant materials are collected and made accessible.
 Conducts sessions at NCSS Annual Conferences and other meetings to help educators in accessing archived materials.